yiqin/Robotic-Motion-Planning-A-Search/README.md

 ### Project Description
 #### Part 1:

-The first step is to implement A* to help a robot, getting from start to goal.

 The environment for this problem is a simple 2D grid, in which the robot can move in 8 directions, the 4 cardinal directions, as well as diagonally.
 Moving diagonally is more expensive, it costs ```sqrt(2)``` units instead of 1 unit.
 The robot can move to any cell that is open.
 You can store the map in a 2D array or any data structure that you prefer.

 Given a start and goal position, write a program that computes and returns a minimum cost path from start to goal, using A*.
 You can use any heuristic function you'd like.

-Please use small maps to test your code.

 #### Part 2: